yueli-econ/yueli-econ.github.io/_pages/about.md

 ---
 ## Bio

 Welcome!
 I am a PhD student in economics at University College London (UCL).
-I work on empirical questions in development economics and the economics of education, using field experiments and social network data to study peer effects and non-cognitive development among students.
+I am an applied microeconomist with research interests in education, labor, and development economics.
+My work examines how peer interactions and social networks influence students’ noncognitive development and socio-emotional skills.
+I use large-scale randomized controlled trials and survey data from schools in China to study human capital formation.

 I received my MPhil in Economics degree from St Cross College, University of Oxford (2021).
 Before that, I graduated from Nankai University with a BSc in Economics.